Hannah-L-J/Assignment-8-Hannah-Jensen/README.md

 ## If you are wearing a long, full-skirted dress:

-1. Pick up all the layers of your skirt, ^hiking them up to knee-height^ .
+1. Pick up all the layers of your skirt, hiking them up to knee-height.
 2. Gather all the excess fabric in front of you into your hands.
 3. Pass this fabric through your legs.
 4. Once the bunched-up fabric is behind you, separate it into two sections and bring them around either side of your waist, keeping hold of them for the next step.